 Options for Denver Residents Moving to Suburbs

-At approx. 400,000 residents, Aurora is Denver’s largest suburb and could eclipse Denver in population over the next few years.
+At approximately four hundred thousand residents, Aurora is Denver’s largest suburb and could eclipse Denver in population over the next few years.
 Aurora has grown from an enclave of scattered neighborhoods to a city in its own right with all the services and convenience a homeowner would ever need.
-Aurora features a large variety of homes from quaint two-bedroom cottages in established neighborhoods to large four and five-bedroom craftsman homes in brand new developments in East Aurora.
+Aurora features a large variety of homes, from quaint two-bedroom cottages in established neighborhoods to large four and five-bedroom craftsman homes in brand-new developments in East Aurora.
 If you want variety in your suburban search, look to Aurora.

 Only a few years ago Parker was considered a ‘cow town’ but it has quickly blossomed into one of Denver’s most popular suburbs thanks to the amenities and elbow room.
 Parker is home to several acres of trails, golf courses, and open space, making it the ideal suburb for outdoor enthusiasts.
 Most Parker homes are built in newer neighborhoods, feature two to four bedrooms, and have more backyard space than other Denver area suburbs.
 If you want to get as far as the city as you can without being totally disconnected, Parker is the way to do it.